 Here are some common home exteriors and what garage door colors might go best with each.
 This isn’t a perfect system, nor is our word final, but hopefully, our opinions can help guide you in the right direction!

-There a lot of factors that go into picking the best color for your garage door, but we’ve narrowed it down to the most important: siding material and siding color.
+There are a lot of factors that go into picking the best color for your garage door, but we’ve narrowed it down to the most important: siding material and siding color.

+For instance, a grey house with wood garage door is by far one of the most beautiful color combinations.
 Take a look at our garage door color selector to help figure out what color decision is best for your garage and your home!

 Vinyl paneling is a common residential exterior that can come in a large variety of colors.
 For homes with this exterior, the color is a bigger factor than the siding material, so drop down to our “Home Colors” section for more input.